Let Us Evaluate your Spousal Support Case Today

 How Is An Alimony Order Enforced?

-All lawyers for alimony in Los Angeles will tell you that an alimony order is just the first step in receiving financial support.
+An alimony order is just the first step in receiving financial support.
 Unlike child support, the enforcement of alimony doesn't use wage garnishment.
-Instead, you'll have to return to the court to a contempt proceeding to force payment of owed alimony.
+Instead, you'll have to return to the court for contempt proceeding to force payment of owed alimony.

 Why Hire A Lawyer?